 Our UK supermarket wine buyer does not want to understand 200 years of French vinicultural history.
-The struggle the vines have to grow on the dry gravelly soils of the Gironde Valley that makes the grapes (wine comes from grapes – really?!) so exclusive and so expensive.
+The struggle the vines have in growing on the dry gravelly soils of the Gironde Valley is what makes the grapes (wine comes from grapes – really?!) so exclusive and so expensive.

-No, he or she wants alcoholic fruit juice that sells for a fiver a bottle but makes 35% margin!
+No, they want alcoholic fruit juice that sells for a fiver a bottle but makes 35% margin!